gvwilson/thirdbit/src/fiction/iffy/index.md

 though they might just have been spotter drones searching for her.
 At one point something the size of an arctic hare scurried from one tuft of grass to another.
-When the pod's app finally pinged she stood up and tossed another piece of gravel at the blotch on the cliff she had decided was Doctor Johel's face.
+When the jeep's app finally pinged she stood up and tossed another piece of gravel at the blotch on the cliff she had decided was Doctor Johel's face.

 Two minutes.
-The pod's vibration sensor painted a green trace on the map that solidified as the core became more certain of its epicenter.
+The jeep's vibration sensor painted a green trace on the map that solidified as the core became more certain of its epicenter.
 One two three four thumb,
 one four two three thumb.